We are seeking social workers to work on the beautiful east coast of North Yorkshire (Scarborough, Whitby and Ryedale).

 We can offer you a comprehensive benefits package including:

-- Salary sacrifice, employee cash backs and discounts schemes; and
+- salary sacrifice, employee cash backs and discounts schemes

 We can offer you multiple opportunities for career progression working across diverse services and with access to a range of technologies to support modern and agile ways of working.

 As a council we are very much committed to encouraging flexible working for our employees, which will include using modern technologies to connect with clients, working from other bases across the county as well as working from home.